rmacfie/addlib/README.md

 services.AddLibrary(typeof(MySolution.Domain.IUserDomainService).Assembly);

-// Scans all loaded assemblies matching the pattern services.AddLibraries("Foo.*");
+// Scans all loaded assemblies matching the pattern services.AddLibraries("MySolution.*");
 ```

 ## Making `internal` visible to tests

-You might ask "Don't I still need to make all the classes and interfaces
+You might ask: "Don't I still need to make all the classes and interfaces
 `public` so I can reference them in test projects?"

 Not necessarily.
 You can use the `InternalsVisibleTo` attribute.